Monopole Floer homology for codimension-3 Riemannian foliation: Introduction

 \section{Introduction}

-The interaction between geometry in dimension $4$ and equation is a theme which runs through a great deal of work by many mathematicians on gauge theory over the past decades.
-In particular, the Seiberg--Witten equation, is one of the main tools in the study of the differential topology and low dimensional manifolds.
+The interaction between geometry and partial differential equation in dimension $4$ is a theme which runs through a great deal of work by many mathematicians on gauge theory over the past decades.
+In particular, the Seiberg--Witten theory's development is one of the main motivation for the study of differential topology and low dimensional manifolds.
 Since the foundational paper \cite{W} by Witten, a lot of work has been done to apply this theory to various aspects of $3$ and $4$-dimensional manifolds.
-Seiberg-Witten theory can also be applied for orbifold(see Baldridge's work \cite{Bald} for the extension to $3$-orbifolds).
+Seiberg-Witten theory can be generalized for studying the orbifolds(see Baldridge's work \cite{Bald} for the extension to $3$-orbifolds).
 This article lays the groundwork for the case in which the higher-dimensional manifold admits a Riemannian foliation of codimension $3$.
 From the viewpoint of analysis, gauge theory is closely related to the study of (nonlinear)Fredholm operator and the index of its linearized operator.
-A natural idea to extend the framework of gauge theory to the manifold with Riemannian foliation is to study the transverse (nonlinear)elliptic operator on Riemannian foliation.
-For instance, the compactness of the basic Seiberg-Witten moduli space for manifolds with codimension $4$ Riemannian foliation is showed by Kordyukov, Lejmi and Weber \cite{KLW}.
+To extending the framework of gauge theory to the manifold with Riemannian foliation, a natural idea is to study the transverse (nonlinear)elliptic operator on Riemannian foliation.
+For instance, the compactness of the basic Seiberg-Witten moduli space for manifolds with codimension $4$ Riemannian foliations is showed by Kordyukov, Lejmi and Weber \cite{KLW}.
 The author gives a construction of basic cohomotopy Seiberg-Witten invariant for codimension 4 Riemannian foliation \cite{Lin}.
 In the same paper, the author gives an application to the basic index of the basic Dirac operator.
-The theme of this article is to extending well-known constructions of Seiberg--Witten theory in $3$-manifolds to the manifolds with codimension $3$ Riemannian foliation structure.
-For closed oriented $3$-manifold $M$ with a \spinc structure $\mfs$, monopole Floer homologies $\overline{HM}(M,\mfs),~\widehat{HM}(M,\mfs),~\widecheck{HM}(M,\mfs)$ were constructed by Kroheimer and Mrowka in their celebrated book \cite{KM}.
-The main result of this paper is to construct the monopole Floer homologies for the manifold with codimension $3$ Riemannian foliation $(M,F)$ satisfying a certain condition.
-The idea is to extend the arguments of the non-exact perturbation of the monopole Floer homologies to the case of Riemannian foliation.
-The following theorem could summarize the main part of this paper.